The Best Accommodation In Orange For A Wine-Filled 2026 Weekend

-Orange is one of NSW's best food and wine destinations.
-Sitting about 3.5 hours outside Sydney in the Central Tablelands, the Orange wine region is young, exciting, and made up of a stunning tableau of vineyards peppered around a dormant volcano.
+Orange is one of NSW's top food and wine destinations and it boats some of the best accommodation to go with it.
+Sitting about 3.5 hours outside Sydney in the Central Tablelands, the Orange region is young, exciting, and made up of a stunning tableau of vineyards peppered around a dormant volcano.

 Throw in some seriously good restaurants and a few winery visits, and you've got yourself a delicious weekend adventure—we'd suggest planning a trip around Orange FOOD Week, which falls in March/April each year.
 Of course, after all that feasting and wine-sipping, you're going to need a place to stay.